antoinettesmith/saas-onboarding-flow/README.md

 ## 🤝 Contributing

-1. Fork the CodeSandbox or GitHub repository
+1. Fork the GitHub repository
 2. Make your improvements
 3. Test thoroughly
 4. Submit a pull request